 JOYCE A. VUKELA-MAYER

 Transferable skills from all of her prior experiences combined are in play in the art she is creating.
 Born and raised in Pittsburgh, PA she developed a love for the visual arts and for the sciences.
 She was the Art Club President at school, and also took classes at the Carnegie Museum of Art.
 She went on to receive a degree in Chemical Engineering from Carnegie Mellon University in Pittsburgh, and worked for IBM, after which she became President of JVM Homes of Lake Norman.
-According to Joyce, engineering which requires finding solutions to previously unsolved problems was instrumental in developing creativity; and homebuilding develops the ability to mesh meshing both the aesthetic and practical; while chemistry is used when creating the patina on metal.
+According to Joyce, engineering which requires finding solutions to previously unsolved problems was instrumental in developing creativity; and homebuilding develops the ability to mesh both the aesthetic and practical; while chemistry is used when creating the patina on metal.

 Joyce’s work has been exhibited in galleries in Mooresville, Cornelius, and Hickory, North Carolina, and Beaufort, South Carolina and has been collected throughout the US and internationally.
-You can currently find her work at Thibault Gallery, Beaufort, SC; Four Corners Gallery, Mooresville, NC, and in the Charles Mack Citizen Center Walking Art Tour Gallery, Mooresville, NC.
+You can currently find her work at Thibault Gallery, Beaufort, SC; Four Corners Gallery, Mooresville, NC, and at the Charles Mack Citizen Center Walking Art Tour Gallery, Mooresville, NC.